-5.1 SUMMARY
+5.1 Summary

-The study carried out to investigate the factors affecting the learning of English language by learners with specific learning difficulties in English in the selected schools in the district.
+The study was carried out to investigate the factors affecting the learning of English language by learners with specific learning difficulties in English at Kilimani to primary school in Nairobi district.

-The researcher limited himself to one school as a case study.
-He used questionnaires to collect data from the respondents.
-Qualitative methods were used to present and analyze data collected.
+The researcher limited herself to one school as a case study.
+She used questionnaires to collect data from the respondents.
+She used qualities method to present and analyze the data collected.

 The researcher did some review on the related literature on the area of study.
-It was noted that in Kenya there are many types of learners with specific needs.
+She noted that in Kenya there are many types of learners with specific needs.
 Learners with specific learning difficulties are also found.

-The review focused on definition of specific learning difficulties such as teaching methods, attitudes, environmental factors, educational resources, heredity.
-Exposure and characteristics of learners with specific learning difficulties in English.
+The review focused on definition of specific learning difficulties such as teaching methods, attitudes, environmental factors, educational resources, heredity, exposure and characteristics of learners with specific learning difficulties in English.

-From the research findings the researcher found that specific learning difficulties in English have been caused by a combination of factors as indicated by the respondents' response in chapter 4.
+From the research findings the researcher found that specific learning difficulties in English have been caused by a combination of factors as indicated by the respondents' responses in chapter 4.